Professor Robert Clarke and Dr Rachel Eyre

 The most common place for breast cancer to spread to is the skeleton.
-Dr Robert Clarke has been studying how the environment inside the bones helps cells called ‘breast cancer stem cells’ to survive and multiply to form secondary tumours.
+Professor Robert Clarke has been studying how the environment inside the bones helps cells called ‘breast cancer stem cells’ to survive and multiply to form secondary tumours.

-By studying breast cancer stem cells grown in the lab and in mice, Drs Clarke and Eyre will test whether drugs that block IL 1β and the survival mechanism it activates could be used to stop secondary tumours forming in the bone.
+By studying breast cancer stem cells grown in the lab and in mice, Professor Clarke and Dr Eyre will test whether drugs that block IL 1β and the survival mechanism it activates could be used to stop secondary tumours forming in the bone.
 They will also cultivate breast cancer stem cells in the lab with samples of bone donated by patients receiving a hip replacement, which they hope will replicate what happens inside the bones of secondary breast cancer patients.

 What difference will this project make?

-Ultimately, the work of Drs Clarke and Eyre could help find ways to prevent or control the spread of breast cancer to the bone, and potentially save many lives.
+Ultimately, the work of Professor Clarke and Dr Eyre could help find ways to prevent or control the spread of breast cancer to the bone, and potentially save many lives.
 There are already drugs available that block IL 1β and parts of the survival mechanism it activates.
 Therefore, if their research is successful, treatments to control secondary breast cancer in the bone could be available quicker than having to develop new drugs.

 Make a donation to support our research